• Skip to primary navigation

 hay feeder with hay

 Goats can get sick if over fed with grain.
-You can give varying amounts and types.
+But there are certain instances where grain can be important for your goats.

-The breeder we got our goats from feeds a mix of BOSS (black oil sunflower seeds), alfalfa pellets and calf manna or goat feed everyone gets a nighttime treat and milking does also get some on the milk stand.
+Originally we fed a mix of BOSS (black oil sunflower seeds), alfalfa pellets and calf manna or goat feed to everyone as a nighttime treat and to milking does on the milk stand.
+Over time we have experimented with plain goat feed, chaffhaye, just alfalfa pellets and also beet pulp.

 metal bucket with alfalfa pellets and BOSS